RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/9-data-store-reference/9-data-store-reference.md

 # Data Store References

 The **Data Store Reference** or "Data Can" is used for both retrieving items from a Rapid Database.
 When a Start Event in a process diagram is triggered, any **Data Store References** on the canvas will obtain the item(s) they are configured to find.
+Below are the two methods of configuring **Data Store References**.

 | Element Type | Symbol | Function |
 | --- | --- | --- |